canonical/snapd/HACKING.md

 - _manual_: tests on this suite create a non generic image with specific conditions

 The nested suites use some environment variables to configure the suite and the tests inside it.
-The most important ones are described bellow:
+The most important ones are described below:

 - `NESTED_WORK_DIR`: path to the directory where all the nested assets and images are stored
 - `NESTED_TYPE`: use core for Ubuntu Core nested systems or classic instead.